InioX/matugen/README.md

 [Material Design 3](https://m3.material.io/) offers a new color system that allows for more flexible and dynamic use of color.
 The new system includes a wider range of colors, as well as a range of tints and shades that can be used to create subtle variations in color.

 ### Other projects
-- [Mitsugen](https://github.com/DimitrisMilonopoulos/mitsugen) - For gnome-shell, though its based on the [old](https://github.com/InioX/matugen/tree/python) and deprecated python version of Matugen
+- [Mitsugen](https://github.com/DimitrisMilonopoulos/mitsugen) - For gnome-shell, based on the [old](https://github.com/InioX/matugen/tree/python) and deprecated python version of Matugen

 ## Supported platforms
 - Windows
 - Linux
 - MacOS

+## Roadmap

+- [ ] Add a light/dark option for each template
+- [ ] Improve error handling when using hex color for generating colorscheme
+- [ ] Support more color formats for generating colorscheme
+    - [ ] Rgba
+    - [ ] Rgb
+    - [ ] Hsl

+>**Note** Want a feature that is not listed above?
+Simply [open an issue](https://github.com/InioX/Matugen/issues).

 ## Installation
 ```shell